Therapy that feels

 Therapy will reveal the underlying sources of your pain

 We all have painful experiences that have a way of sticking with us.
-Over time we forget about them (to some extent) and the feelings are less intense, but unresolved pain has a way of showing up again.
+Over time the experience becomes a distant memory, but they become unconscious sources of pain.
 Therapy provides an opportunity to process past experiences and gain insight into how they affect you now.

 Therapy keeps you on track and accountable